chhh/chhh.github.io/src/content/post/2018-05-04-minimal-mistakes-github-pages-tutorial.md

-+++
-date = 2018-05-04
+---
+date: "2018-05-04T00:00:00-07:00"
+draft: true
+header:
+  caption: ""
+  image: ""
-draft = true
+math: true
-tags = ["jekyll", "minimal-mistakes", "github-pages"] title = "Starter guide for Minimal Mistakes theme for Jekyll hosted on github pages" math = true summary = """
-The theme does provides quick-start instructions, but I found them to be confusing at times for people who know nothing about Jekyll, Ruby, themes etc.
-So I'm documenting my experience of using the theme.
-The emphasis is on being able to do everything without a local installation of Jekyll, thus Ruby.
+summary: "\r\nThe theme does provides quick-start instructions, but I found them to be\r\nconfusing at times for people who know nothing about Jekyll, Ruby, themes etc.\r\nSo I'm documenting my experience of using the theme.
+The emphasis is on being\r\nable to do everything without a local installation of Jekyll, thus Ruby.\r\n"
-"""

-[header]
-image = ""
-caption = ""

-+++
+tags:
+- jekyll
+- minimal-mistakes
+- github-pages
+title: Starter guide for Minimal Mistakes theme for Jekyll hosted on github pages
+---

 My account on GitHub is [chhh](http://github.com/chhh) and account-level GitHub-Pages page was already [in use](https://chhh.github.io).
 So the first